TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 ------

 *   **Function**: ``ServoP(X1,Y1,Z1,A1,B1,C1)``
-*   **Description**: dynamic following command based on Cartesian space.
+*   **Description**: Dynamic movement command in the Cartesian space.
 This command can be interrupted by another ServoP command.
 *   **Supported Port**: ``30003``
 *   **Return**: ``ErrorID,{},ServoP(X1,Y1,Z1,A1,B1,C1);``